-It may not be possible for you to pay more every month or even every year.
-Remember that most mortgages will permit you to pay extra on your principal at any time.
-You can take advantage of this provision to pay extra on your mortgage principal any time you come into extra money.
-For example: a few years after moving into your home, you receive a very large tax refund,a large legacy, or a non-taxable cash gift; , you could pay this windfall toward your loan principal, resulting in significant savings and a shorter payback period.
-For most loans, even this small amount, paid early enough in the mortgage, could offer big savings in interest and duration of the loan.
+Some people just can't make any extra payments.
+But remember that most mortgages allow you to make additional principal payments at any time.
+You can benefit from this provision to pay extra on your mortgage principal any time you come into extra money.
+Here's an example: several years after moving into your home, you get a larger than expected tax refund,a large legacy, or a non-taxable cash gift; , you could pay this windfall toward your mortgage loan principal, resulting in significant savings and a shortened payback period.
+For most loans, even a modest amount, paid early enough in the loan period, could offer huge savings in interest and length of the loan.

 Do you have a question regarding a mortgage program?